Build 2 of version 4.4 is ready for download. See release notes for details.

 Multivariate logistic regression analysis identified the PALZ-derived PET score as the most significant predictive factor distinguishing AD converters from non-converters.

 Automated Neuroanatomical Structures for Quantitative Amyloid PET

-by Tuszynski et al. compares software tools, including PNEURO, for the automatic contouring of brain structures.
+A recent study by Tuszynski et al. compares software tools, including PNEURO, for the automatic contouring of brain structures.

 It clearly documents value and reliability of PNEURO for the analysis of amyloid PET images, making it a viable alternative to the standard manual outlining.